symphonists/localisationmanager/README.markdown

 This extension makes use of the Translation Manager class written by Marcin Konicki, http://ahwayakchih.neoni.net, available at <http://github.com/ahwayakchih/translationmanager>.

 ## Change log

+### Version 1.0.2:

+- Fixed issue with unescaped single quotes in missing string list.
+- Fixed regex used to extract language code from language file names.

 ### Version 1.0.1: